Who is carrying the Olympic torch through Paris? A BTS star, a garbage collector and more

 About 10,000 people were chosen to carry the flame across France from the southern city port of Marseille, where it arrived on May 8, to the opening ceremony on July 26.
 Many are athletes.
 Others were picked because they represent art, culture and gastronomy, volunteer for charities or are deeply involved in community life.

-Francky Mbotto, a 26-year-old middle-distance runner from Central African Republic who lives in Paris, carried the torch near the Arc de Triomphe.
+Francky Mbotto, a 26-year-old middle-distance runner from Central African Republic who lives in Paris, carried it near the Arc de Triomphe.

 "This is incredible!
 It’s so emotional.
 It’s Olympism that is being highlighted," he said, adding that the relay is meant to deliver a “message of peace.”